Policy for the Protection of Vulnerable People

 -

-Encourage the person’s disclosure, don’t ask leading questions.
-The person should never be interviewed repeatedly and the police/social services interview will form the basis of future evidence.
+Encourage the person’s disclosure; don’t ask leading questions.
+The person should never be interviewed repeatedly.
+The police/social services interview will form the basis of future evidence.

 -